+CALENDAR DESCRIPTION:

-CALENDAR DESCRIPTION: This course provides an introduction to major concepts in biology, chemistry and physics.
+This course provides an introduction to major concepts in biology, chemistry and physics.
 The four areas of study are: Energy and Matter in Chemical Change, Energy Flow in Technological Systems, Cycling of Matter in Living Systems and Energy Flow in Global Systems.

+PREREQUISITE(S)/COREQUISITE:

-PREREQUISITE(S): SC0100 or consent of the department; EN0090 or EN0110 placement; MA0091 or MA0093 or MA0110 placement.
+SC0100 or permission of the department; EN0090 or EN0110 placement; MA0091 or MA0093 or MA0110 placement

-REQUIRED TEXT/RESOURCE MATERIALS: Science 10 Addison Wesley.
+REQUIRED TEXT/RESOURCE MATERIALS: Science 10 Addison Wesley

-DELIVERY MODE(S): Classroom instruction and lab.
-Use of Moodle required.
+DELIVERY MODE(S):